Brazilian Elodea

 Leaves: Are bright green, lance-shaped and minutely serrated.
 Leaves are 1 – 3 cm long and arranged in whorls of 3 – 6 along the stem.

-Fruit: When pollinated, Brazilian Elodea produces 7 – 8 mm long oval berries with membranous and transparent skin.
+Fruit: When pollinated, Brazilian elodea produces 7 – 8 mm long oval berries with membranous and transparent skin.

 Roots: Are filament-like and found at the base of plants or on some plant nodes.